thecallum/wttj-case-kanban/README.md

 For drag and drop functionality, I used the library [@hello-pangea/dnd](https://yarnpkg.com/package?q=%40hello-pangea%2Fdnd&name=%40hello-pangea%2Fdnd).

 I didn't have a lot of time to try out different libraries, but I picked this library because:

 - It is easy to use
 - It supports dragging between multiple columns
 - It has over 1m downloads (so it must be pretty good)

 Getting the drag and drop functionality working was surprisingly easy.
 The difficulty was in updating/maintaining the data.
 The library has a `onDragEnd` callback, which returns the result of what's been moved.

 One problem that I encountered, when moving a candidate to the top of the same list, the destination index doesn't account for the candidate already on the list.
 To handle this, you have to add an offset if the candidate is being moved up in the list.

 ## 5. Fractional Indexing

-One of the technical requirements was to handle 10,000 candidates efficiently.
+One of the technical requirements was to handle a large number of concurrent users.
 One way to help with this goal is to reduce the number of database updates required.

 Here is an example.
 Let's say you have two columns, you want to move a candidate from one to another.
 You have to update the index of every card in the second column.
 In this example, this requires updating four cards.